Interstate 90: Route description

-I-90 is the longest Interstate Highway in the United States, spanning 3,099.74 mi across the north of the country.
+I-90 is the longest Interstate Highway in the United States, spanning 3,099.74 mi across the northern portion of the coterminous part of the country.
 The transcontinental freeway passes through 13 states in the Pacific Northwest, Mountain West, Great Plains, Midwest, and the Northeast regions of the United States.
 From the Wisconsin–Illinois state line to Massachusetts, approximately 760 mi of I-90 uses turnpikes and other tolled highways with the exception of segments in Chicago, northeastern Ohio, Pennsylvania, and Albany, New York.
 The toll road sections comprise 25 percent of the freeway's total length.

 According to 2011 data from the Federal Highway Administration, the busiest section of I-90 is in the Chicago area, where a daily average of 306,574 vehicles use the freeway.
 The lowest daily traffic counts on I-90 were recorded in Wyoming, where an average of 9,820 vehicles used rural sections of the freeway.